erincronie/erinCronie/README.md

 # Hi there, I'm Erin! 👋

-👩‍💻 Software Engineer | 🌟 Exploring Tech | 🚀 Creating Solutions
+👩‍💻 Software Developer | 🌟 Exploring Tech | 🚀 Creating Solutions

 Welcome to my GitHub!
 I'm on an exciting journey in tech, armed with fresh skills and boundless enthusiasm.